I’ve also heard this question phrased: What’s the difference between content marketing and content strategy?

-The small, red-walled restaurant was warm and crowded with men and some women grouped tightly and gesturing loudly with wide smiles — all in the business of online marketing.
-Internet marketing.
-And some content marketing.
-I believe I was the only content strategy company in the room.
+It was warm and crowded with men and some women grouped tightly and gesturing loudly with wide smiles — all in the business of online marketing, internet marketing, and some content marketing.
+I believe I represented the only content strategy company in the room.
 But that’s not unusual.

 A glass of Malbec in hand, I stepped inside the circles.
 I asked about their software, their services, and — albeit indirectly — their definition of content marketing.
-A familiar face appears — it’s Joe!
-He’s a prominent content marketing pro in the industry, and we quickly compare notes.
+Here are a few of their definitions:

-“Content marketing is the valuable content that feeds into a multivariate landing page.”
+- “Content marketing is the valuable content that feeds into a multivariate landing page.”
+Another part, sure!

 Content marketing needs content strategy like any other online initiative that involves content.
 And your content strategy likely needs a content marketing component.